AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. The [**view**](#viewing-schedules-view) command currently does not highlight conflicting schedules when used.
 This is known and will be rectified in a future to make it easier for client's to rectify conflicting schedules.
 It is not prioritised as a user is still able to manually see and rectify conflicting schedules.
 4. The dates are only accepted if the year is in a 2-digit format, not in a 4-digit format.
 This is known and will be updated in a future update.
 It is not prioritised as it is unlikely that a user will save a schedule in a year earlier than 2000 and after 2100 for now.
+5. When editing recurring schedules, one time schedules or tags, the existing parameters of the client will be removed i.e. it is not cumulative.
+This is a known limitation and the behaviour will be adjusted in an update.
+It is not prioritised as the user can still add the fields manually.

 --------------------------------------------------------------------------------------------------------------------